seL4/website/Contribute/git-conventions.md

 * Please keep whitespace and style changes in their own commits, not mixed with other changes.
 * If making a trivial commit, please prefix with `trivial:`
 * Avoid making PRs that are only changing style and not making other significant changes.
-  This avoids spending reviewer and CI resources on a large number of small stylisitic improvements.
+  This avoids spending reviewer and CI resources on a large number of small stylistic improvements.

 ## History